-PTTI will accept transfer credits from post-secondary institutions accredited by an agency recognized by the U.S. Department of Education, and legitimate foreign institutions as determined by the school.
+PTTI will accept transfer credits from post-secondary institutions accredited by an agency recognized by the U.S. Department of Education and legitimate foreign institutions as determined by the school.
 Transfer credits will be granted on a course-by-course basis based upon substantially equivalent course content.
 No course for which a student received a grade of less than 2.0 (“C” or equivalent) will be accepted for transfer.
-PTTI reserves the right to validate the student’s knowledge through assessment mechanisms prior to accepting transfer credit.
+PTTI reserves the right to validate the student’s knowledge through assessment mechanisms before accepting transfer credit.
 Regardless of how many credits a student may obtain through transfer or other means, each student must earn at least 50% of all clock hours in their program “in-residence” at PTTI.

 Students who choose to take admissions in trade school and enroll in the institute must complete an Enrolment Agreement.
 The student generally completes the agreement when they visit the campus for the personal interview and tour.

 Before beginning classes at PTTI, an applicant must provide the following documents (as appropriate to the individual applicant):

 If the applicant is unable to provide one or more of the above documents, the Admissions Office may allow the applicant additional time (up to thirty days after the start of classes) to obtain the appropriate documentation to get admissions in trade school.
 If the required documents are not submitted within this timeframe, the school may revoke the student’s acceptance, at the discretion of the Director of Education or the Director of Administration

 Override Authority: The Director of Administration (or the President in the absence thereof) has the authority to override certain requirements (indicated above with an asterisk *) for purposes of allowing the student to start classes.